$155 000

 The name Decatur is a tribute to Stephen Decatur a famous American naval officer and Commodore, born in 1779, his career was bought to an early end when he was killed in a duel with Commodore James Baron in 1820.

-Decatur was built by master shipwright Keith Allen with the assistance of his daughter Bernadette Marley.
+Decatur was built by master shipwright Keith Allen with the assistance of his daughter Bernadette Hedger.
 The hull is carvel planked and constructed from highly prised Huon Pine that is copper fastened and caulked with Oakum and cotton, with Scented Maple and Gympie Messmate steamed ribs and sawn frames of New Guinea Rosewood.
-The decks are White Beach over two layers of plywood glassed with Dynal.
+The decks are constructed from White Beech, laid over dual layers of plywood and sheathed in Dynel cloth to ensure long-term watertight integrity and durability.
 The keel is solid and very durable quarter sawn spotted gum.
-The masts are Silver Quondong and the gaffs and booms are Oregon.
-The builders had a meticulous eye for detail that is evident in the selection of fine timbers, bronze hardware, wooden blocks and traditional rigging that is all in keeping with a classic design of this era.
-The build quality is very impressive, and she has been well maintained by her current custodian.
+The masts are Silver Durgong and the gaffs and booms are Oregon.

 Decatur is powered with a reliable 40hp Yanmar diesel engine with only 1145hr on the clock.
 She is shaft driven with a three blade fixed prop.

-To commission a master boat builder, IF you could find one with the traditional skills to build a boat the same as Decatur, would cost North of $750,000.
-So, at a fraction of the replacement cost, Decatur not only represents great value for money, but also a very unique opportunity that comes around once in a blue moon.
-Don’t be the one to miss out, pick up your phone now and call Chris on 0428 444 727 to arrange a viewing of this magnificent yacht.
+To commission a master boatbuilder — if you could even find one with the traditional skills required to build a yacht like Decatur — would cost well north of $750,000.
+Offered at a fraction of her replacement value, Decatur represents not only exceptional value for money, but also a rare and genuinely unique opportunity that comes along only once in a blue moon.

 Engines